Vibration White Finger Claims

 Who usually suffers with VWF?

-Anyone who constantly uses vibrating tools at work has a risk of developing Vibration White Finger, those who are most at risk work in construction, the steel industry and mining.
+Anyone who constantly uses vibrating tools at work has a risk of developing Vibration White Finger, those who are most at risk work in mining, the steel industry and construction.

 The types of tools and machinery that can cause Vibration White Finger include: